Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 The world of web development moves incredibly fast.
-Developers are constantly seeking ways to build beautiful, responsive, and functional user interfaces (UIs) more efficiently.
-This is where Tailwind CSS steps in as a true game-changer.
-Have you ever felt frustrated writing long, repetitive custom CSS code, or gotten a headache managing semantic class names that only end up causing confusion?
-If so, you are in the right place!
+Developers are constantly searching for ways to build beautiful, responsive, and functional user interfaces (UIs) more efficiently.
+This is exactly where Tailwind CSS comes in as a true game-changer.

-Prerequisites: What Do You Need?
+Prerequisites: What Do You Need to Get Started?

 -